 An in-depth analysis of the concepts contained within the concentration courses.
 Conducted under the direction of a criminal justice faculty member, the student will design and implement a capstone project, and then present the results to a committee of at least two full-time or adjunct professors with legal experience.

-Prerequisite: CRJ 593

-Must be taken in the final term of the MSCJ or Certificate Program, and may be taken with one other MSCI course
+Prerequisite: CRJ 593.
+Must be taken in the final term of the MSCJ and may be taken with one other MSCJ course